 If the parsing of the application configuration resources completed successfully, scan the application for resource library contracts.
 Any resource library contract as described in Resource Library Contracts must be discovered at application startup time.
-The complete set of discovered contracts has no ordering semantics and effectively is represented as a Set<String> where the values are just the names of the resource library-contracts>, they are all merged into one element.
+The complete set of discovered contracts has no ordering semantics and effectively is represented as a Set<String> where the values are just the names of the resource libraries.
+If multiple sources in the application configuration resources contained <resource-library-contracts>, they are all merged into one element.
 Duplicates are resolved in as specified in Ordering of Artifacts.
 If the application configuration resources produced a <resource-library-contracts> element, create an implementation private data structure (called the "resource library contracts data structure") containing the mappings between viewId patterns and resource library contracts as listed by the contents of that element.

 The <resource-library-contracts> element is contained with in the <application> element and contains one or more <contract-mapping> elements.
-Each <contract-mapping> element must one or more <url-pattern> elements and one or more <contract> elements.
+Each <contract-mapping> element must one or more <url>

+<url>

+<url>

+<url>

+contract

+elements

+elements

+elements

+</ur>